-We hereby certify that the foregoir called Chapter meeting at Low Mo ng Chapter resolution was duly co nuntain Chapter, Low Mountain (ensidered by the Low Mountain Chapter at a duly Navajo Nation), Arizona, at which a quorum water,abstained on this present and that the same was pas sed by a vote ofin lave opposed,abstanted on and day of 100 v 200 22. lu Samil monny orang Ben L. Gonnie Chapter President - Roger B. George, Chapter Vice President ν Milwelm Rose Ann Charley, Chapter Secret tary/Treasurer
+We hereby certify that the foregoing Chapter resolution was duly considered by the Low Mountain Chapter at a duly-called Chapter meeting at Low Mountain Chapter, Low Mountain (Navajo Nation), Arizona, at which a quorum was present and that the same was passed by a vote of in favor, opposed, abstained on this 0 th day of NUN, 2022. らい Ben L. Gonnie, Chapter President Roger B. George, Chapter Vice President AQ Ino Rose Ann Charley, Chapter Secretary/Treasurer